José Medellín

 His case gained notoriety when Mexico sued the United States in the International Court of Justice on behalf of 51 Mexican nationals asserting that the US had violated the Vienna Convention on Consular Relations, which requires that local authorities inform foreign nationals being held on criminal charges of their right to consult with their country's diplomats.
 That court ruled that the United States was obliged to have the defendants' cases reopened and reconsidered.
 The Supreme Court of the United States agreed to hear the case on May 1, 2007.

 The Bush administration briefed the Supreme Court on the obligation to comply with international treaties.
 On March 25, 2008, in Medellín v.
-Texas, the court rejected the Bush administration's arguments and cleared the way for Texas to execute the sentence.
+Texas, the court rejected the Bush administration's arguments and cleared the way for Texas to carry out the execution.
 The International Court of Justice later ruled that the United States had violated its treaty obligations.